shivanikharva/shivanikharva.github.io/index.md

 During my 3 years at UCSB, my main extracurricular was the **Data Science Club**.
 While I was a student, I acted as the **Chair of Directors**, which allowed me to work with executive board in hosting major club events (Fall Career Fair, Project Showcase, etc.) while also acting as a communication point between the executive board and the rest of the directors.
 Also, I helped maintain the club website, which can be found [here](https://www.datascienceucsb.org/).

 Furthermore, in Summer 2022, I took on a role as a **Solutions Engineer Intern** at **HG Insights**.
 My daily tasks would revolve around completing Data-as-a-Service requests using Microsoft SQL Server and communicating with Customer Succuess Managers to ensure that customer deliverables were up to company standard.
-Furthermore, I also took part in the transition from HG Insight's product, Platform v1.0, to their new Platform v2.0 by communicating discrepancies between the two user interfaces.
+I also took part in the transition from HG Insight's product, Platform v1.0, to their new Platform v2.0 by communicating discrepancies between the two user interfaces.

 I hope you enjoy exploring this website and getting to know me a little more!